jihunhwang/jihunhwang.github.io/_pages/timeline.markdown

 <li>
 	<div><b>January 2019</b></div>
-		<div>I started my senior research/thesis under Professor <a href="https://people.math.umass.edu/~kevrekid/">Panos Kevrekidis</a> and <a href="https://web.calpoly.edu/~echarala/">Stathis Charalampidis</a> on nonlinear waves, motivated by the results in <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.80.5329">this paper</a> written by <a href="https://physics.berkeley.edu/people/faculty/edgar-knobloch">Edgar Knobloch</a> and <a href="https://sites.me.ucsb.edu/~moehlis/">Jeff Moehlis</a>.
+		<div>I started my senior research/thesis under Professor <a href="https://people.math.umass.edu/~kevrekid/">Panos Kevrekidis</a> and <a href="https://web.calpoly.edu/~echarala/">Stathis Charalampidis</a> on generating extreme waves from the irregular burstings in superfluid 3-He/4-HE, motivated by the results in <a href="https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.80.5329">this paper</a> written by <a href="https://physics.berkeley.edu/people/faculty/edgar-knobloch">Edgar Knobloch</a> and <a href="https://sites.me.ucsb.edu/~moehlis/">Jeff Moehlis</a>.
 		</div>
 </li>